Facebook is blocked in China: 3 ways to access it

 Can you access Facebook in China?

 Yes.
-However, you'll need a VPN or some other method to circumvent the block.
-Facebook is blocked since 2009.
-Other notable sites inaccessible in China are: Wikipedia, Netflix, Instagram, Google, Bing, DuckDuckGo, Twitter, YouTube, and the list goes on.
+However, you'll need to use a VPN or another method to circumvent the block.
+Facebook has been blocked in China since 2009.
+Other notable sites inaccessible in China are: Wikipedia, Netflix, Instagram, Google, DuckDuckGo, X (Twitter), YouTube, and the list goes on.

 Will China lift its ban on Facebook?

-Seeing how the Chinese government is treating the opposition it’s unlikely that soon you could expect the ban to be lifted.
+Seeing how the Chinese government is treating the opposition it’s unlikely that a ban on Facebook will be lifted soon.
 On the contrary, the restriction potentially can become a lot worse when it comes to free speech and unrestricted internet access.